dvwallin/gofi_server/README.md

 `gofi_server`

 ## about
-Just an UDP server that accepts data from gofi_client and writes data to an sqlite3 database
+Just an UDP server that accepts data from gofi_client and writes data to an sqlite3 database.
+The GoFi project is intended as a form of file-indexer for many machines in a network.

+## todo
+* Add a web UI to view all indexed files and sort on size and search
+* Figure out concurrency